-The Agencies collaborate on regional conservation messaging through CV Water Counts (www.CVWaterCounts.com), originally funded with California Department of Water Resources (CDWR) Proposition 84 grant funding and currently sustained by local water agencies.
-The group has a web and social media presence in addition to an ongoing advertising campaign.
-The group also holds an annual Water Counts Academy to educate community members and leaders about key water issues.
 The Agencies continue to implement DMMs and will track effectiveness of water conservation efforts during future updates of the 2020 CV-RUWMP.
 Project WC-2 also includes tracking of new conservation standards that are currently under development and will include updates to conservation programs, if needed, to implement those standards.

-9.1.2 Project WC-3: Regional Conservation Study
+9.1.3 Project WC-3: Regional Conservation Study

-As a supplement to existing Projects WC-1 and WC-2, the Agencies have initiated planning to conduct a study specific to the unique climate, soil, and occupancy conditions of the Coachella Valley.
+As a supplement to existing Project WC-1, the Agencies have initiated planning to conduct a study specific to the unique climate, soil, and occupancy conditions of the Coachella Valley.
 Project WC-3: Regional conservation study, will take an econometric approach to estimating water savings for grass removal rebate programs and may be used to evaluate incentive amounts for residents and businesses.